openforis/sepal_ui/docs/source/widgets/statebar.rst

 .. image:: ../../img/statebar.png

-State bar can bbe stopped using the following code.
+State bar can be stopped using the following code.
 The :code:`msg` can be changed according to your need.

 .. tip::

-    You can also change the message without stoping the loading by ommiting the second parameter
+    You can also change the message without stopping the loading by omitting the second parameter

 .. code-block:: python